ngx-ree/ControlPanelsScripts/README.md

 - Since this script does not have a ship-specific `*PID.include.ks` file yet, it will be created from the `etc/example_PID.template.ks` file.
 A green popup message will appear in the center of the screen.
 Press `OK` to dismiss it.

 #### 4. OPTIONALLY WATCH LOG MESSAGES
-- Optionally, if you want to watch log messages in the `ex#2` terminal window, do the following (otherwise you can close the `ex#2` terminal, we will not need it):
+- Optionally, if you want to watch log messages in the 'ex#2' terminal window, do the following (otherwise you can close the 'ex#2' terminal, we will not need it):
-- In the `ex#2` terminal, run the command `run getlogs.`.
+- In the 'ex#2' terminal, run the command `run getlogs.`.
 You can move GUIs with the mouse if they are obstructing each other.
 - Click the popup menu selector on top of the 'Probe Control' multipanel.
 Select `switches` stack.
 The panel will switch itself from `controls` elements to `switches` elements.
-- Turn the `Terminal logs` checkbox ON and make sure the popup selector next to the checkbox shows `ex#2`.
+- Turn the `Terminal logs` checkbox ON and make sure the popup selector next to the checkbox shows 'ex#2'.
 This option can also be set in the 'Input Parameters' pane and saved as inputs so that logging is active automatically.
 - Optionally, once you're here, extend solar panels with the `Ext./Retr.
 Solar Panels` button.
-NOTE that solar panels must be kOS tagged (named) `solpan` for this function to work.
+NOTE that solar panels must be kOS tagged (named) 'solpan' for this function to work.
 - Switch back to the `controls` stack using the popup selector on top of the multipanel.

 #### 5. FIRST HOVER